cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 *NOTE: We could have imported first the project and then changed the `jenkins-x.yml`.
 In that case Jenkins X would have detected to apply a Maven `Build Pack` doing the first run with it.
 But I wanted to force Jenkins X to not recognize any `Build Pack` from the beggining, so there is no pipeline execution different than the one we want to simulate.*

-Then the first pipeline execution is automatically run, because Jenkins X creates for you the GitHub repo with its webhook.
+Then the first pipeline execution is automatically run, because Jenkins X creates the GitHub repo with its webhook for you.
 The status of the execution can be seen by:

 ```bash
 $ jx get activity -f petclinic -w